wirecraft-team/wirecraft/README.md

 # client
-The client side of WireCreft.
+The client side of WireCraft.

 ## Commands